 Public Use Restrictions

 Public use restrictions are a jurisdictional responsibility.
 It is recognized that Jurisdictional Agencies in Alaska have varying authorities, terminology, and processes for issuing burn restrictions, suspensions, and/or closures.
-It is in the interest of all parties to this AOP to coordinate these actions closely in order to avoid providing the public with confusing and/or conflicting information.
+It is in the interest of all parties to this Operating Plan to coordinate these actions closely in order to avoid providing the public with confusing and/or conflicting information.

 Jurisdictional and protecting agencies will coordinate public notifications of burn restrictions, suspensions, and/or closures to ensure that the public, as well as the Protecting Agency Public Affairs offices, are kept fully informed.
-Attachment 8 Alaska Fire Restriction Levels
+See Attachment 8 Alaska Fire Restriction Levels.

 Federal Restrictions & Closures